Small Grants for Smart Growth

 Fill out the application form here.

-Applications are accepted on a rolling basis for amounts up to $1,500.
+Applications are accepted on a rolling basis for amounts up to $2,500.

 VNRC determines when the application is complete.
 As a condition of any grant, all activities are to be completed within the timeline given.
 In addition, grant recipients agree to give VNRC permission to feature the project in its printed and electronic materials.
 Where appropriate, grantees agree to note that the project is “Paid for with the assistance of the Small Grants for Smart Growth Fund of the Vermont Natural Resources Council.”
-Upon completion, a paragraph on the accomplishments, with illustrations if available, is to be submitted to VNRC who then forwards this on to the funder.
+Upon completion, a paragraph on the accomplishments, with images or illustrations if available, is to be submitted to VNRC who then forwards this on to the funder.

 Please send materials to: